pandasoli/posts/bash-colors.md

 `5` Purple
 `6` Cyan
 `7` White
-`8` (reserved for higher level colors)
 `9` Default color

+You might be wondering why `8` is not here, it is reserved for higher level colors.

-It's good to remember that these colors are not static since they can be changed by the user in the terminal settings.
+These colors are not static since they can be changed by the user in the terminal's settings.

 <br/>
 <div align='right'>